 For over a decade she has been investigating people and our relationship to water: floating boats on swimming pools, swimming across London, dowsing rivers and gathering donations for Museum of Water.
 Museum of Water was in Somerset House for summer 2014, has since toured to over 50 locations worldwide, and has been visited by over 65,000 people.
 The Museum has spent two years in The Netherlands and Western Australia and was nominated for European Museum of the Year 2016.

-In 2014 Amy was one of 10 artists selected for Museums at Night; in 2015 she was shortlisted for the Arts Foundation Fellowship Award.
+In 2014 Amy was one of 10 artists selected for Museums at Night.
 In 2017 she organised the Fry’s Island Swim, a swim for 80 people in the Thames River in the heart of Reading, and is currently encouraging swimmers to sign up to Swim the Thames, a width of the river in Central London.
 A major text Against Dryness, on the experience of live art, water, evaporation and cities in an age of climate change, was published in 2019 in Liquidscapes.

 She is an activist for women’s rights and co-curator of WALKING WOMEN, a series of events highlighting the work of women walking artists, and of DAYLIGHTING, a collaborative artwork in the form of a newspaper, bringing focus to woman’s art, thinking and speculations, launched at the Wellcome Collection in October 2018.